 The Austrian Library Network started online operation in 1988.
-At the beginning of 1999, the new Integrated Library System Aleph 500 was established on a nation wide basis.
+At the beginning of 1999, the new Integrated Library System Aleph 500 has been established on a natoinal level.
 With this system - and later with Alephino (for smaller libraries) - all online catalogues of single library institutions were freely available on the World Wide Web; so was the Austrian Central Catalogue (ACC), which has been maintained by OBVSG as the network's headquarter.
-Since April 2010 (at first in a preliminary version, since March 2011 in a final version) the new search engine of the Austrian Library Network was launched.
-Meanwhile it has succeeded the central catalog's Aleph web OPAC as a more powerful discovery interface.
+In April 2010 the new search engine of the Austrian Library Network was launched.
+It has succeeded Aleph's web OPAC as a more powerful discovery interface.

-At first, the catalogue mainly covered publications starting with publication year 1980.
+Initially, the catalogue mainly covered publications dating back to 1980.
 Most consortium members have been and still are adding older references by editing single titles or organising retro cataloguing projects.
 Additionally the catalogue is providing links to full texts of electronic media and electronic documents like abstracts or tables of contents.